Scars

 Second, you ensure your startup journey conforms to these values, as well as your natural strengths and weaknesses.
 Decide to build a company in which the correct, consistent decisions are the ones you’ll naturally take.
 If you love optimizing the last dollar out of the process—as I apparently do—build a bootstrapped company.
 If you don’t like working with people, be a Micropreneur like Rob and Patrick.
 If you want to leave a mark on the world, have big ideas with lots of people and lots of money, seek advice from those who have walked that particular path before you, who help you become a better version of yourself, rather than pushing you to be something “rational” but unnatural.

 Third, use this as a guide for interacting with the rest of the world.
 Having defined “yourself,” and made decisions consistent with that, you have to find out where you are wrong, where you’re ignorant, where you’re doing the wrong thing according to your own definition of “right.”
 You can’t do that alone, almost by definition; otherwise you would already have fixed the problem.
 So do what I’m doing now: Surround yourself with trusted advisors and be completely and continuously honest with them, then actually listen and learn.
-I know I’m naturally a bootstrapper, a “get to the first $10m in revenue, but only after seven years, and then what?” type of person, so I know I need constant course corrections.
+I know I’m naturally a bootstrapper, a “get to the first $10M in ARR, but only after seven years, and then what?” type of person, so I know I need constant course corrections.

 Escape the echo chamber of your own head.
 Because, as in the example above, you cannot know you’re wrong.
 Not even if, like me, you’re proactively introspective, escaped the clutches of Impostor Syndrome, and have a few successful startups under your belt.